A-06656

 Enforcement Authority

-The Attorney General, in consultation with the Chief Information Officer, has the power to audit responsible capability scaling policies filed by covered entities.
-The Chief Information Officer may issue waivers or designate categories of entities that are covered or exempt.
+The Attorney General, in consultation with the Chief Information Officer, has the power to audit responsible capability scaling policies filed by entities.
+The Chief Information Officer may issue waivers and designate categories of covered or exempt entities.
 No private right of action is created.
-No specific penalty or enforcement mechanism beyond audit authority is enumerated in the bill.
+Enforcement appears to be agency-initiated through audit authority.

 Penalties

-The bill does not specify any penalties, damages, fines, or monetary remedies for noncompliance.
+The bill does not specify any penalties, damages, fines, or remedies for noncompliance.
+Enforcement consequences, if any, would depend on rules promulgated by the Chief Information Officer or on the Attorney General's general enforcement powers.

 Who Is Covered